Hospital to Home.

 Step 3

-We arrange housing and support, and continue to evolve the plan as the participant settles into the community.
+We secure the necessary housing and support, then continue to evolve the plan as the participant settles into the community.